Competition GT Cars - Privateer Teams

-Following this event the car was painted Red and a version of the front Air-dam, as had been developed by UPD in 1966 now fitted and entered the car in a number of events at UK circuits beginning in August 1967.
+Following this event the car was painted Red and a version of the front Air-dam, as had been developed by UPD in 1966 was now fitted and the car entered in a number of events at UK circuits, beginning in August 1967.
 After around 7-races that year with Janspeed, the car was sold to Brian Harvey in March 1968, who with some support from Car & Car Conversions magazine, competed in some Sprints and Hill-climbs before it being sold again though U.W.F.
 Automative Engineering to Graham Goodman in June 1968.

 Goodman ran the car in the UK during the rest of '68 and early '69 driven by Gideon Lloyd, interestingly now fitted with much larger F2 Brabham rear wheels, which must have played havoc with the rear suspension geometry.
-Some time during 1969 the car was sold and passed through another 6-owners, including two car dealers, one of whom the well known racing car dealer in Sussex, Chris Alford, with little known driven history before being sold in 1992 to a Belgian, Roland Petit who competed in the car at the Belgian circuits of Spa and Zolder (History/results still to be researched/confirmed), but certainly competing in some historic 6hr races at Spa.
-In 2013 the car was then marketed through Paul Grant, an Auto dealer in Brussels and subsequently bought by an owner in the UK in January 2014, who aesthetically restored the car back to the livery at the time of Brian Harvey's ownership.
-Taking part in a few demonstration events and track days over the next 6-years, it was marketed again in around 2017 without success, being finally sold in January 2020 to an owner wishing to remain anonymous, in the UK who does not intend to compete in the again.
+Some time during 1969 the car was sold and passed through another 6-owners, including two car dealers, with little known further driven history before being sold in 1992 to a Belgian, Roland Petit.
+Roland competed in the car at the Belgian circuits of Spa and Zolder (History/results still to be researched/confirmed), and certainly in some historic 6hr races at Spa.
+In 2013 the car was then marketed through Paul Grant, an Auto dealer in Brussels and subsequently bought by its next owner in the UK in the January of 2014, who aesthetically restored the car back to its livery at the time of Brian Harvey's ownership.
+Taking part in a few demonstration events and track days over the next 6-years, it was marketed again in around 2017 without success, finally being sold in January 2020 to a UK owner who wishes to remain anonymous, but who does not intend to compete with the car again.

-The event history of the car is as follows, with the full details of these events still to be confirmed.
+The event history of the car is as follows, with many of these events still to be confirmed.